the-unrealist/the-unrealist/_drafts/lyra-part-3.md

 OnExperienceLoaded_LowPriority.Clear();
 ```

-It clears all delegates after broadcasting.
-This means you should check whether you should register a callback with `IsExperienceLoaded()` first, otherwise your callback function may never execute!
+You may notice that it clears all delegates after broadcasting.
+The `CallOrRegister_OnExperienceLoaded` functions for all priorities check whether the experience has been loaded and executes the callback immediately if so.
+Otherwise, it adds to the delegate to be called later.

 |Delegate|Used For|
 |--------|-------|